OutRite/RPS_Player/readme.txt

 if you want to contribute, go to the JS file linked above and do some analysis or whatever and fix API_docs.txt

+Fun fact:

+Since RNG generally starts to repeat itself (run a couple iterations of a random number 0-2 in your favorite language) we can "exploit" this to increase our accuracy with only a couple extra lines of code (the main feature of V2!)